tmad4000/VoiceFlow/docs/DESIGN.md

 **Implementation requirement:**
 - System commands (mode switches) should never paste their text
-- Track that this utterance was a command, skip pasting on Turn
+- Track that this utterance was a command, skip pasting on any `end_of_turn=true` Turn

 ---